neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 * It is a *processing language* because it processes the values in the *context* into a *single output value*.

-In the first part of this chapter, we will explain the syntactic and semantic features of the TypoScript, Eel and FlowQuery languages.
-Then, we will focus on the design decisions and goals of TypoScript, such that the reader can get a better understanding of the main objectives we had in mind designing the language.
+In the first part of this chapter, the syntactic and semantic features of the TypoScript, Eel and FlowQuery languages are explained.
+Then, the focus will be on the design decisions and goals of TypoScript, to provide a better understanding of the main objectives while designing the language.

 Goals of TypoScript
 ===================

-- both for planned and unplanned extensibility
-- also used for standalone, extensible applications (though that is not relevant in this guide)
-- out-of-band rendering easily possible
-- multiple renderings of the same content
--
-- …
-- inspiration sources (see issue) http://forge.typo3.org/issues/31638
--- css, jQuery (flowQuery, eel, ...), xpath, JS
+TypoScript should **cater to both planned and unplanned extensibility**.
+This means it should provide ways to adjust and extend its behavior in places where this is to be expected.
+At the same time it should also be possible to adjust and extend in any other place without having to apply dirty hacks.

+TypoScript should be **usable in standalone, extensible applications** outside of Neos.
+The use of a flexible language for configuration of (rendering) behavior is beneficial for most complex applications.

+TypoScript should make **out-of-band rendering** easy to do.
+This should ease content generation for technologies like AJAX or edge-side includes (ESI).

+TypoScript should make **multiple renderings of the same content** possible.
+It should allow placement of the same content (but possibly in different representations) on the same page multiple times.

+TypoScript's **syntax should be familiar to the user**, so that existing knowledge can be leveraged.
+To achieve this, TypoScript takes inspiration from CSS selectors, jQuery and other technologies that are in widespread use in modern frontend development.

+..
+TODO there is probably more to say here...

 TypoScript Objects
 ==================